seizadi/cost-insights-backend/docs/index.md

 ```

 ## Data Flows
-In the diagrams we will use CI acronym for CostInsight.
+In the diagrams we will use CI acronym for CostInsights.

 ```mermaid
 sequenceDiagram